zvenrm/rsschool-cv/cv.md

 ## About me

-I'm 23 y.o. and I wark as a teacher of special disciplines in the specialty "Information Technology Software".
+I'm 23 y.o. and I work as a teacher of special disciplines in the specialty "Information Technology Software".
 I want to become a front-end developer because I like to program.
 Ready to study new technologies and give my all to this business.

 ## My Skills